doublesecretagency/craft-notifier/docs/messages/edit-template.md

 # Editing the Template

+Your message template can be configured however you see fit.
+The template is a normal Twig environment, so it's possible to use `extends` and `include` tags just as you typically would.

 ## Variables

 A certain set of variables will be **automatically available** within the context of your template.